elastic/cloudbeat/dev-docs/Cloudbeat-Deployment.md

    - For CSPM it's recommended to use the run the agent as a linux binary (darwin is not supported yet).

-## Deploying Cloudbeat with standalone Elastic Agent
+## Deploying Fleet enrolled Elastic Agent in a container

 1. Spin up Elastic stack (See [ELK stack setup](ELK-Deployment.md))
 2. Collect the relevant information from the Fleet UI: